1. Head off on a walk

 6. Celebrate with bubbles

 What better way to welcome spring than with a glass of bubbles?
-Starting in Hobart on 11 November then moving to Launceston from 16-18 November, Effervescence Tasmania is touted as one of the best international sparkling festivals.
+Held mind November each year, Effervescence Tasmania is touted as one of the best international sparkling festivals.
 Tickets are snapped up fast, so jump on and secure your place at meet the maker events, masterclasses, degustation dinners and the wind-down event Bubbles and Beats – a chance to cleanse your palate, take a load off and relax with some local tunes at Josef Chromy Wines.

 7. Skip-worthy tulip fields